jentery/engl391/exam2.md

 2. Identify and briefly describe *three* types of metagames in the context of video games.
 3. Use lecture material in this course to define a "secondary contradiction" in the activity theory of video games and then communicate that definition in your own words.
 4. Use lecture material in this course to define a "tertiary contradiction" in the activity theory of video games and then communicate that definition in your own words.
 5. Define a "player story" in the activity theory of video games and then include a URL (i.e., a web address) of *one* example.
-(The URL aspect of this question will only be assessed on *whether you included the URL* and *not whether the content is a compelling example* of a player story.
-Just do your best to think of an example and then point me to it.)
+(The URL aspect of this question will only be assessed on *whether you included the URL* and *not whether the content at that URL is a compelling example* of a player story.
+Just do your best to identify an example of a player story and then point me to it.)

 ## Section 2